SLIIT-HCI/marking-scripts/README.md

 # marking-scripts

 Scripts to make marking easier and faster at SLIIT.
 From this repository, you can find all Python Scripts named as Cleanup Codes.
 This README file and Video Guides are given for explanations.
 You can use the scripts for pre-processing student submissions before marking, which will save your time.
-Happy Marking!
+Happy Marking!<br><br>
 *Note: Please find the prerequisites for these scripts at the end of the README file.